feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

 :class:`MRMR()` selects features based on the Maximum Relevance Minimum Redundancy framework.
-In this framework, features with a strong relationship with the target (high relevance), but weak relationship to other features in the dataset (low redundancy) are favored and hence selected.
+In this framework, features with a strong relationship with the target (high relevance), but weak relationship with other predictor features (low redundancy) are favored and hence selected.

 The MRMR algorithm obtains a measure of relevance and a measure of redundancy, and then it assigns an importance score to each feature based on the difference or ratio between relevance and